jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 - Test for trading any alt coins (done)
 	- For a previously untraded coin (done binance)
 - Work out the amount to buy for each alt
-	- Fix pulling error in list threaded daemon
+	- Fix pulling error in list threaded daemon (done)
+	- Fetch wallet balance to figure out the maximum to trade at current price
 	- Find a reasonable amount to trade based of previous exchange rates in £/$ (done)
 	- Keep a list of exchange rates in memory with one thread as stream thread checks for tweets (done)
 	- Selling step size consideration